 Checkpoint Charlie played a significant role in the history of Berlin.
 In 1961 during the Cold War, this former border crossing checkpoint separated East and West Germany and served as a barrier, keeping East Germans from fleeing the Communist state to the democratic West.
 It was the site of a famous stand-off between the Americans and East Germans which escalated into a showdown of which side had bigger, badder tanks.
 Some 16 hours later, the Americans and Germans finally backed down but not until the US president JFK and Soviet leader Nikita Khruschev intervened and asked the two sides to break it up.

 After the fall of the Berlin Wall in 1989, East Germans were freed and flooded the gates in masses.
 The original site has a replica of the checkpoint booth, but the original guardhouse sits on display at the Allied Museum in Berlin.

 Checkpoint Charlie was the third checkpoint opened, named after the third letter in the NATO phonetic alphabet, following Checkpoint Alpha and Checkpoint Bravo.

 Ready to see what the buzz is all about in Berlin?
-For a limited time, save $150* per couple on tailor-made European holidays.
 Ask our Expert Travellers about flights, hotels, and vacation packages to Berlin and change your view!
 Book today.
 Call us at 1-877-967-5302, Live Chat us, or visit us at your closest Flight Centre store today!